amelia-bryant/SMII/tutorial_sheets/01_planar_kinematics_ans.md

 ### Answer

-Arbitrarily place the instentaneous center.
+Arbitrarily place the instantaneous center.
 It doesn't really matter where - as long as you have signs right the maths will correct itself.

 <img src = "figs\01_planar_kinematics\Q12ans.jpg" width="50%"> <br>